-While diet should always come first, some people look for a quick fix and turn to various weight loss supplements.
+While diet should always come first, some individuals consider using weight loss supplements.

-Although some claim it helps us to lose weight safely, others view it as nothing more than snake oil.
+Although some claim it helps us to lose weight safely, others view it under a more sceptical lense.

 What is Garcinia Cambogia?

-Garcinia cambogia looks somewhat similar to a pumpkin, but it is pale green in color;
+The fruit itself looks somewhat similar to a small pumpkin and it has a pale green color.

 How Does Garcinia Cambogia Work?